 2016-2023 Quantifying Vegetation Stress from the Leaf to Landscape Scale: Integrating Lab/Field Observations, Radiative Transfer Modelling, and UAV Hyperspectral Imaging System

 The objective of this NSERC Discovery funded program is to further the understanding of why and how vegetation stress induces spectral changes in Canadian grasslands and forests, particularly in response to altering climate conditions and intensified ecological disturbances.
 Deriving information on the major vegetation disturbance events is a high priority, given the lack of available data, ecosystem susceptibility to impact, and the magnitude of the potential impact downstream.

-This is a project initially funded by UTM office of VP Research in 2013 and then recieved a 5-year Early Researcher Award from the provincial Ministry of Research and Innovation in 2015 to map EAB infestation in Ontario using field data, satellite images and UAV images.
-This work is collaborated with Credit Valley Conservation and Invasive Species Center.
+This is a project initially funded by the UTM Office of VP Research in 2013 and then received a 5-year Early Researcher Award from the provincial Ministry of Research and Innovation in 2015 to map EAB infestation in Ontario using field data, satellite images and UAV images.
+This work collaborates with Credit Valley Conservation and Invasive Species Center.

 The aim of this research is to use advanced remote sensing and spatial analysis techniques in conjunction with ecological modeling approaches to identify critical habitat characteristics for the endangered wetland-dependent Blanding’s turtle (Emydoidea blandingii).
 From this baseline information, further models will be developed through geospatial analysis of species’ movement in order to determine the connectivity of critical wetland and upland habitat leading to the identification of areas in need of protection, restoration or mitigation.

-ISTPCanada sub-contract from Prof. Xulin Guo (Geography, U of Saskatchewan) to establish an object-based grassland biogeochemical model and to test the model at different sites in Canadian grasslans.
+ISTPCanada sub-contract from Prof. Xulin Guo (Geography, U of Saskatchewan) to establish an object-based grassland biogeochemical model and to test the model at different sites in Canadian grasslands.